darneltaphil/demoridge-doc/docs/architecture/intro.md

 ## Child Website

-A child site has a defined number of portals (based on the services the site is going offer).
+A child site has a defined number of portals (based on the services the site is going to offer).
 The site can be accessed via **WEB** or via **KIOSK**.
-A clerk or a director, assigned that site can log in. the director has the administrative power and permission to set he site's parameters. <br/>
+A clerk or a director, assigned to that site can log in.
+The director has the administrative power and permission to set the site's parameters. <br/>

 :::success
 All the data related to a single site are identified in the database by its `entity` name
 :::
 ![](../../static/img/child_site.png)

-### What is going on here?
+### What is going on here too?

 #### The database [`govtportal`](./database)